node-pulse/playbooks/README.md

-# Node Pulse Community Playbooks
+# Node Pulse Community Playbooks Registry

 A curated collection of Ansible playbooks for deploying common services to Linux servers.